 Fact: A coalition of U.S. solar manufacturers agree with Auxin’s position.
 Due to a track record of Chinese retribution, however, they have legitimate fear of publicly expressing their support.
 In 2014, President Obama’s Department of Justice issued an indictment of the Chinese military for hacking SolarWorld and stealing valuable intellectual property as retribution for their involvement in solar trade cases.
 Auxin too has recently faced harassment of its employees and attacks on their factories as a result of their petition.

-Myth: The Chinese government, Chinese solar manufacturers and their supporters and enablers don’t engage in harassment, intimidation, retribution and crimes against American solar manufacturers.
+Myth: The Chinese government, Chinese solar manufacturers and their supporters and enablers don’t engage in harassment, intimidation, retribution, and crimes against American solar manufacturers.

-Fact: There is a long history of harassment, intimidation, retribution and crimes by the Chinese government, Chinese solar manufacturers and their supporters and enablers against American solar manufacturers.
-Attorney General Eric Holder in 2014 indicted agents of the Chinese government for hacking into the systems of SolarWorld, a petitioner in the original Solar 1 AD/CVD trade case and one of the largest American solar manufacturers at the time who has since been driven out of business as a result of Chinese trade abuses.
-There is also a well documented history of solar IP theft by China.
 Now, because of this circumvention case, Auxin’s systems and physical facilities have recently been hacked and broken into.
-Auxin has also been blacklisted and subjected to trolling reviews and digital media reputational attacks, including a website dedicated to “exposing” Auxin, by those hoping that if Auxin is driven into bankruptcy this circumvention case will be dropped and Chinese companies will be free to continue their trade abuses without fear of trade law enforcement.
-Opponents of this circumvention case, through their coordinated and well-funded PR campaign, are now even resorting to tactics aimed at directly intimidating the Department of Commerce; the Secretary of Commerce has recently been accused of misconduct for performing her duty to investigate Chinese trade abuses in solar.
+Auxin has also been blacklisted and subjected to trolling reviews and digital media reputational attacks, including a website dedicated to “exposing” Auxin, by those hoping that if Auxin is driven into bankruptcy this circumvention case will be dropped and Chinese companies will be free to continue their trade and other abuses without fear of trade law enforcement.
+Opponents of this circumvention case, through their coordinated and well-funded PR and GR campaign, are now even resorting to tactics aimed at directly intimidating the Department of Commerce; the Secretary of Commerce has been accused of misconduct for performing her duty to investigate Chinese trade abuses in solar.

 Support for American Solar Manufacturing and Enforcing Trade Laws in Solar